 QoS 1: At least once delivery-

 This level makes sure that the recipient receives the message at least once.
 The sender stores the message until it does not receive an acknowledgement from the recipient.
-There is a possibility that the duplicate messages are also received by the recipient.
+There is a possibility that duplicate messages are also received by the recipient.

 QoS 2: Exactly once delivery-

-Hence, it can be seen that QoS ensures that MQTT protocol in IoT communication can be used in multiple scenarios by just tweaking the unique specifications.
+Hence, it can be seen that QoS ensures that the MQTT protocol in IoT communication can be used in multiple scenarios by just tweaking the unique specifications.

 MQTT, which is a lightweight protocol, today supports numerous small, cheap, and low-powered IoT devices in the market.
-In contrast to the HTTP header that is typically about 8000 bytes long, the MQTT header is only 2 bytes in size and a few lines of code.
+In contrast to the HTTP header which is typically about 8000 bytes long, the MQTT header is only 2 bytes in size and a few lines of code.
 There are millions of IoT devices that have low memory and processing power requirements and MQTT’s lightweight protocol is suited for these devices.

 Battery friendly iot communication protocol

-When IBM first developed MQTT, they had in mind to use it under harsh conditions, in places without the access of electricity grids and so it needed to have the lowest possible energy consumption compared to other communication protocols.
+When IBM first developed MQTT, they had in mind to use it under harsh conditions, in places without the access to electricity grids and so it needed to have the lowest possible energy consumption compared to other communication protocols.
 This resulted in MQTT being a battery-friendly IoT protocol.
 It consumes 170 times less energy than 3G networks and 47 times less energy than Wi-Fi networks and can stay connected to a battery for years together.

 Any type of data, be it binary or text, can be transmitted with the help of this protocol.
 It does not matter what kind of data is being transmitted as long as the receiving party knows how to interpret it.